zhiweigu2000/Job-finding/Q&A.md

-1. List out at least 4 metrics you will use to evaluate model performance and tell the advantage for each of them.
+## 1. List out at least 4 metrics you will use to evaluate model performance and tell the advantage for each of them.
 (F score, ROC curve, recall, etc…)

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/76275089/180141538-d7556b89-9408-44b4-9991-b79f254ddc15.png">

 Type I error: False positive, null hypothesis is true but rejected

+e.g. Consider someone as guilt when someone is actually not

 Type II error: False negative, null hypothesis is false but fails to be rejected

+e.g. Covid negative result for someone who actually has Covid, cause the spread of disease

 Accuracy = TP + TN / total = number of correct predictions / total number of predictions